“It shouldn't matter at all how we view ourselves or anything like that but as long as people are asking, we'll answer.”

 ‘Having the friends that I do and being in this band is very useful in that respect, because even though I don’t write shit, I find being involved in this very therapeutic,’ said Ollie.
 ‘I grew up not really knowing where I fit in, and never really thought I’d be good at doing anything, but I finally realised I’m good at doing this and was like “Oh, okay cool, I’m gonna do this”.
 So being transparent about that, for me, is kind of about – maybe there’s some kid somewhere who learns that and felt the way that I did, and thinks: “Even if I’m not doing that specific thing, I just need to work out what I’m good at and what I enjoy doing.”’
 Joey agreed, and gave a particularly important example from Sean:

 ‘I don’t want to talk for Sean any more than necessary, but last time we had the conversation with Sean, it matters a hell of a lot to them that kids who are autistic and have an interest that is just like overwhelming, know that maybe the thing that they go home and do to calm down is actually useful and could help them.
 Recently we had a discussion about where the band was going, mostly with Sean, because they were a bit confused.
-He said he was happy to stay on the same label for the next few years, happy to keep it how it’s going now, happy to work nights at Argos or whatever, if that’s how it goes.
+They said they were happy to stay on the same label for the next few years, happy to keep it how it’s going now, happy to work nights at Argos or whatever, if that’s how it goes.
 And that’s not how I think about it, that’s not how Ollie thinks about it.
 We consider it a mainstream concern.
 Sean was down for some reason, and me, Ollie and Sean had a drink, and Sean said “I just don’t know if I’ll be very good at all the stuff we’ll have to do” – this sort of stuff.
 And we said, “Mate, you don’t have to be!
 Don’t try and do everything, do what you’re good at – what you’re good at is playing drums and composing.
 Just do that – me and Ollie will do the business shit, don’t worry about it.”
 Sean said “So do you guys want to be like, a proper thing?
 You guys want to be big?”
 And well, of course!
 There’s no point doing this if not.
 If we bottomed out on some nice indie, and we stayed there until we decided we didn’t want to do it anymore and had a nice farewell show when we’re 30 – that’s fine.
 If those kids like it and they’re happier for it, then great.
 But, personally, I don’t think it would get to that point because I think once myself, or Josh, or Ollie saw us on that trajectory we’d be like “Why are we doing this?”
 I want as many kids as possible to feel better, you know?
 If we get to the point where more kids aren’t listening to it there’s no point anymore.
 I said that to Sean and Sean said “Yeah, that’s actually a good shout – I’d like it if some kid who was autistic knew that someone in a band they like was, because growing up for me I never had someone like that.”

 Itoldyouiwouldeatyou know what they’re about.
 They’ve personally felt the impact that a band can have on a young person’s life, and all that matters to them is making that impact on more kids.
 A band like Itoldyouiwouldeatyou could heal a wound, save a life, inspire another band.
 They have the vision and the integrity to take this as far as they aim.
 In the weeks since I spent that Sunday with them, one moment in particular has stood out to me as a symbol of their infectious vitality in the face of life’s struggles.
 In a break between takes in the front room, I reached out to a faux-vintage radio to turn on some music.
 I switched it on, and a Radio 3 presenter chimed out across the room: